Thank you to all the athletes who joined us for the 2014 race in Washington, D.C. on September 7th. Results are posted and photos will be coming soon.

 - How many aid stations are on the run course?

-There are 5 aid stations on the run course.
-Each aid station will have water and Gatorade and the first aid station will also have PowerBar gel.
+There are 5 aid stations on the Olympic run course, and 2 on the Sprint course.
+Each aid station will have water and Herbalife H3O; first aid station that all athletes will pass will also have PowerBar gel.

 - How many loops is the run course?